duynguyen/codelabs-test/README.md

 The template codelab is based on the Project Helix https://www.project-helix.io/.
 Follow instructions as explained.

 `npm i -g @adobe/helix-cli && hlx up` is enough to get you started.
+Make sure to have at least `npm@6.14.x` installed.

 ## Share codelab URL